Channel Hopping as a Bandit Problem

 # Open Problems

 Non-stationarity detection.
-Rather than always applying a sliding window (which adds a tuning parameter), a change-point detection algorithm could trigger re-exploration only when the traffic distribution shifts.
-Tartakovsky et al. (2014) give sequential change-point tests that could be layered on top of Thompson Sampling(15).
+Rather than always applying a sliding window (which adds a tuning parameter), a change-point detection algorithm triggers re-exploration only when the traffic distribution shifts.
+Tartakovsky et al. (2014) give sequential change-point tests that could be layered on top of Thompson Sampling15.
+The parameter-free GLR-klUCB algorithm (Besson et al. 2019) integrates a generalized likelihood ratio test directly into the UCB update, achieving near-optimal regret on piecewise-stationary environments without requiring a window size or change-point budget to be specified in advance18.

-Every production monitoring tool today uses the first row.
+Every production monitoring tool today uses uniform hopping.
 The per-hop decision problem remains open.

 # References